School of Informatics, Computing and Cyber Systems

 - STA 270 or STA 275 (3 units)

 - Technical electives at the 200-level or above, select from: BIO, CHM, CS, EE, GSP, MAT, and PHY general elective courses.
 You may use technical/science courses with other prefixs, with the department chair's approval.
 (9 units)

 - ENG 302W (3 units)

 - CS 486C (4 units)

 - CS electives at the 300-level or above.
-It is possible to petition the department chair for approval to substitute other computing-intensive courses to fulfill this elective category.
+It is possible to petition the department chair for approval to substitute other computing intensive courses to fulfill the elective category.
 (15 units)

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 No more than one "D" is allowed in CS electives and technical electives.